FilipK206/pong_game/README.md

 - If you lose all your lives, the game ends and displays a "Game Over" screen.
 - If you win or the timer runs out, the game displays a "Win" screen.

+## Gameplay

+- The player has limited lives.
+If they lose all lives, the game ends and displays a "Game Over" screen.
+- If the player wins or the timer runs out, the game displays a "Win" screen.

 ## Credits

 This game was created by Filip Kozal.